Our People

 Lorene Keitch

 Communications SpecialistLorene joined the team to share the work of Wildsight with the world.
 Her formative years were spent in Cranbrook where she tromped through the trails, hiked the wild mountains and swam in cold, clear lakes.
 She is keen to keep these wild spaces for her own children and the generations to come.
-With a passion for the written word, Lorene presents the voice of Wildsight for all who love this place we... -
+With a passion for the written word, Lorene presents the... -

 Graeme Lee Rowlands